CZ-NIC/knot/doc/configuration.rst

 Knot DNS supports configurable query modules that can alter the way queries are processed.
 The concept is quite simple -- each query requires a finite number of steps to be resolved.
-We call this set of steps a query plan, an abstraction that groups these steps into several stages.
+We call this set of steps a *query plan*, an abstraction that groups these steps into several stages.

-* Before query processing
+* Before-query processing
 * Answer, Authority, Additional records packet sections processing
-* After query processing
+* After-query processing

-For example, processing an Internet zone query needs to find an answer.
+For example, processing an Internet-zone query needs to find an answer.
 Then based on the previous state, it may also append an authority SOA or provide additional records.
 Each of these actions represents a 'processing step'.
-Now if a query module is loaded for a zone, it is provided with an implicit query plan, and it is allowed to extend it or even change it altogether.
+Now, if a query module is loaded for a zone, it is provided with an implicit query plan which can be extended by the module or even changed altogether.

 Each module is configured in the corresponding module section and is identified for the subsequent usage.
-Then, the identifier is referenced through :ref:`zone_module` option (in the form of ``module_name/module_id``) in the zone section or in the ``default`` template if it used for all queries.
+Then the identifier is referenced through :ref:`zone_module` option (in the form of ``module_name/module_id``) in the zone section or in the ``default`` template if it used for all queries.

-``dnstap`` - dnstap-enabled query logging
+``dnstap`` -- dnstap-enabled query logging
 -----------------------------------------

-Module for query and response logging based on dnstap_ library.
+A module for query and response logging based on dnstap_ library.
-You can capture either all or zone-specific queries and responses, usually you want to do the former.
-The configuration consists only from a :ref:`mod-dnstap_sink` path parameter, which can either be a file or a UNIX socket::
+You can capture either all or zone-specific queries and responses; usually you want to do the former.
+The configuration conprises only a :ref:`mod-dnstap_sink` path parameter, which can be either a file or a UNIX socket::

     mod-dnstap: